parkerhutchinson/dart_sanity_client/README.md

 * up to date client configuration options like perspective and tags.
 * optional token for fetch requests.
 * included cdn ref decoders for file and image.
-* urlFor() method that nearly 1:1 mimics the JS client with full image option query support.
+* urlFor() method that nearly 1:1 mimics the JS client with full image parameter support.

 ## Getting started